 IKEv2

 The IKEv2 protocol, although developed by Microsoft and Cisco is a relatively open tunneling protocol with a very different philosophy from the rest of its family.
 It is designed for mobility using UDP 4500 and 500 ports, and the security is at par with L2TP/IPSec.
 Incidentally, this is the preferred VPN protocol to use on 3G and 4G LTE networks, where mobility and seamless connectivity is a priority.
-Also, IKEv2 is probably what Google VPN is based on too.
+Also, Google VPN (discontinued as of June 20, 2024) is probably based on IKEv2.

 The shared session secret used throughout by IKEv2 makes it pretty secure, the only caveat being that blocking UDP port 500 breaks IKEv2.